 During winter, drivers are reminded to use caution, reduce speed and remember to avoid sudden stops and quick direction changes.
 Drivers must share the roads with snow storage, traffic and parking.
-When snow is graded, it pushes into ridges, called windrows, and may be stored along the curbs or the centre of the roadway.
+When snow is graded, it is stored in piles along the curbs or the centre of the roadway.

 - Take a few extra minutes to reach your destination.